rocky-linux/documentation/docs/books/nvchad/index.md

 Throughout this book, you will find ways to implement Neovim, along with NvChad, to create a fully functional **I**ntegrated **D**evelopment **E**nvironment (IDE).

 I say "ways" because there are many possibilities.
-The author focuses the sections here on using these tools for writing markdown, but if markdown isn't your focus, don't worry simply read on.
+The author focuses here on using these tools for writing markdown, but if markdown isn't your focus, don't worry simply read on.
 If you are unfamiliar with either of these tools (NvChad or Neovim), then this book will give you an introduction to both, and if you step through these documents, you'll soon realize that you can set up this environment to be a huge help for whatever your programming or script writing needs are.

 Want an IDE that will help in writing Ansible playbooks?
 You can get that!
 Want and IDE for Golang?
 That's available too.
 Simply want a good interface for writing BASH scripts?
 It's also available.